Muhammedsrhn/E-commerce/README.md

 # Welcome this reposity

-you find this reposity below techonolocys
+you find this reposity below technologies

 * html
 * css